highsolutions/Standards/Laravel.md

 }
 ```

-  * With more advanced request validation, [FormRequest](https://laravel.com/docs/5.4/validation#form-request-validation) should be used.
+  * With more advanced request authorization and/or validation, [FormRequest](https://laravel.com/docs/5.4/validation#form-request-validation) should be used.
   * When method should act differently based on parameters/input data, use private methods to keep method clean and short.
   * When controller has to send many static data to view (not based on parameters), use [ViewComposer](https://laravel.com/docs/views#view-composers).
+  * When methods of controllers are complicated, extract each method into [RequestHandler](https://jenssegers.com/85/goodbye-controllers-hello-request-handlers) (Action-Domain-Responder pattern).

 ## Services, Traits and Packages